cugnett/anagram-generator/README.md

 # anagram-generator
-To a given word, find and displays anagrams
+To a given word, find and displays its anagrams